 If you are happy to take vast sums of money from other people, then if it would stand to reason that you should understand what they need in return.

 Sidetrack!
 Keen to finally modernize the feel of my site.
-Thoughts concerning the nice feel at https://solidgarage.ca?
-Truly a gorgeous Ontario based epoxy flooring expert if ever necessary in the general Ontario locale.
+Thoughts concerning the nice feel at http://www.sheilasdrapery.com?
+Truly a superb window blind shop in Calgary that cares if ever necessary in the general Alberta locale.
 Write a remark.
 Appreciate it!

 Investing instartupsis a very risky business.
 The reality is most of them don't go anywhereparticularlygreat VCs know this because they've been investing in startups for a long time.
 Entrepreneurs tend to be (understandably) insulated from this fact which is probably a good thing.